 For this project I interviewed and recorded a potential user in the market, edited a survey and combined the survey results.
 I ran a competitive analysis, created mood boards, created a persona of a potential user based on our survey and my interview data.
 Our team ran a brainstorming session to figure out the common threads in our individual analyses (with the big takeaway being security) and then whiteboard sessions to figure out potential app flows.

-I created user flows for some of the main use cases of the app, and together we created a couple iterations of sketched and paper prototypes to figure out which ideas looked like they would work, then a basic interactive prototype using UXPin, and finally a more polished prototype using Wix.com.
-Finally, we created a 64 page design specification document for which we all wrote and edited, and I put together all of the graphics, which were screenshots of the prototype with callouts to each feature.
-The design spec listed out what each interactive element would do and where it would link to and which information would be pulled up when using searches.
+I created user flows for some of the main use cases of the app, and together we iterated using sketches and paper prototypes to figure out which ideas to go forward with, then we created a basic interactive prototype using UXPin, and finally a more polished prototype using Wix.com.
+We created a 64 page design specification document, and I put together all of the graphics, which were screenshots of the prototype with callouts to each feature.
+The design spec listed what each interactive element would do and where it would link to and which information would be pulled up when using searches.

-We individually interviewed people, and I came up with quite a few useful takeaways from that.
+We individually interviewed people, and came up with quite a few useful takeaways.
 We also did market research to see what was out in the world already that might compete with our idea, which gave us ideas on features that were standard across social media apps, but also ideas for what kinds of features we did not see represented.
 We created user personas (in this case based on our interviewees) and mood boards which gave us further focus.